Language-Research-Technology/ldaca-website/content/news/posts/putting-data-to-work-2/index.md

 ## Clustering

 Not all examples of _unparliamentary_ relate immediately to unparliamentary language, but we would expect most instances of unparliamentary language to have the word somewhere in the vicinity.
-Text analysis has one well-known {{< glossary_link display="tool" id="tools" >}} for looking at words which tend to co-occur, called 'collocation analysis'.
+Text analysis has one well-known <GlossaryLink display="tool" id="tools" /> for looking at words which tend to co-occur, called 'collocation analysis'.
 The idea is that software can count co-occurrences of words in a window of a certain size around a target word (generally around five words on either side).
 The probability can be calculated of a pair of words occurring in that window given their rate of occurrence in the whole text sample, and this can be compared with the observed rate of co-occurrence.
 If a word is co-occurring with the target more often than we would expect from overall frequencies, this can be significant.

 <br>